Stratified Lie systems: Theory and applications: Applications

-where $f,g:\mathbb{R}\rightarrow \mathbb{R}$ and the dots over the variables $x,y$ stand for the derivations on time.
-This generalisation admits a constant of motion, the so-called {\it generalised Lewis invariant}, of the form
+where $f$ and $g$ are real functions $f,g:\mathbb{R}\rightarrow \mathbb{R}$ and the dots over the variables $x,y$ stand for their time derivatives.
+The equation introduced by Milne \cite{M30} was given by one of the above equations, let us say the one depending on $y$ with $f(x/y)=x/y$, and its mathematical study can be found in \cite{P50}.
+Meanwhile, the so-called Ermakov--Pinney system corresponds to the particularisation $g(u)=u$ and $f(u)=0$ for every $u\in \mathbb{R}$.
+This generalisation admits a constant of motion, the so-called {\it generalised Lewis invariant} (see \cite{Dissertationes} and references therein), of the form

-It was noted by Ray, Reid, and Goedert \cite{Go90,Ra80,RR80}, that the term $\omega^2(t)$ can be replaced by much more general expressions (see \cite{Le91} and references therein).
-For instance, there exist generalisations of (\ref{GEE}) where $\omega(t)$ depends on the time-derivatives of $x$ and $v$ \cite{RR80}.
-As a new generalisation, we propose the second-order system of differential equations on $\mathbb{R}_0^2=\{(x,y):xy\neq 0\}$ given by
+It was noted by Ray, Reid, and Goedert \cite{Go90,Ra80,RR80}, that the term $\omega^2(t)$ can be replaced by much more general expressions (cf. \cite{Le91}).
+For instance, there exist generalisations of (\ref{GEE}) where $\omega(t)$ depends on the time-derivatives of $x$ and $y$ \cite{RR80}.
+As a new generalisation, we propose the second-order system of differential equations given by